dkvasnicka/petrolbyte/README.md

 1. Install [Racket >= 6.0](http://http://download.racket-lang.org)
 2. Clone this repo
 3. Compile ClojureScript sources `lein do clean, cljsbuild clean, cljsbuild once`
-3. Run the ELM327 mock server that is needed for some of the tests to run properly:
-	 - `racket elm327-mock-server.rkt`
 3. `cd server`
-4. Run the tests: `raco test tests`
+4. Run the tests (yes, I should write more of them): `raco test tests`

 ##### Running the app

-5. If you want to run against a real device instead of the mock server - which does not make much of a sense now - change the config in `elm327.rkt` (you will probably only need to change the host - my device creates an ad-hoc WIFI network and sits on `192.168.0.10`)
+5. Change the config in `elm327.rkt` (you will probably only need to change the host - my device creates an ad-hoc WIFI network and sits on `192.168.0.10`)
 6. Run the app: `racket app.rkt`

 #### License